Magtymguly Pyragy: Legacy

-Magtymguly is part of a unique period in the cultural history of Central Asia; his exceptional talent projected his personal poetic synthesis onto the next generation of poets of the region.
+Magtymguly wrote during a period of cultural change in Central Asia, and his work influenced subsequent generations of poets in the region.

 Magtymguly is often placed alongside major figures of the Turkic literary world such as Hoja Ahmad Yasawi, Yunus Emre, Ali-Shir Nava'i and Fizuli.

 27 June is celebrated in Turkmenistan as "the Day of Workers of Culture and Arts and the poetry of Magtymguly Fragi".

 The International Organization of Turkic Culture declared 2024 the "Year of the Great Poet and Thinker of the Turkic World Magtymguly Pyragy", the anniversary of Magtymguly Pyragy is also included in the list of significant dates celebrated jointly with UNESCO in 2024-2025.
 In connection with the anniversary, a large-scale plan of festive events was approved in Turkmenistan and other countries, including Uzbekistan.

 Monuments

 In May 2024, a monument dedicated to the 300th anniversary of the birth of Turkmen poet and philosopher Magtymguly Pyragy was unveiled in Ashgabat at the foot of the Kopetdag mountain range.
 The 60-meter sculpture of the poet stands on a 20-meter pedestal, to which a majestic staircase with massive granite bowls leads.

 A monument to Magtymguly made of concrete and natural stone was erected in Magtymguly Square on Magtymguly Avenue in the center of Ashgabat in 1971.
 He is also one of several statues that surround the Independence Monument in Ashgabat.
 The statues depict people praised in the Ruhnama, a spiritual guide written by Turkmenistan president Saparmurat Niyazov.

 Monuments to Magtymguly Pyragy are installed in cities across the former USSR.
-These include including monument in Astana, Kyiv, Astrakhan (Russia), bas-relief in Tashkent, and Khiva, as well as in Iran and Ankara(Turkey).
+These include including monument in Astana, Kyiv, Astrakhan (Russia), bas-relief in Tashkent, and Khiva, as well as in Iran and Ankara (Turkey).

 A bust of Magtymguly Pyragy was unveiled at Margarita Rudomino All-Russia State Library for Foreign Literature in Moscow, Russia in 2024.